exportdefault/backbone-stickers/README.md

 webpack
 webpack --watch
 ```
-* For run server and test functionall run server and then then go to `http://localhost:4311/`
+* For run server and test functionall run server and then then go to `http://localhost:4311/` (You can change port in `server/config`.

 ```
 node server/server.js